CADinDS/CADWineReview/README.md

 graph.cpp Overview

   We implemented an adjacency list graph.
+Each node in the graph is a wine with its information.
 Below are the functions in this class and a description of what they do.

   printWine(Wine wine)
     This function is used to print the wine which fits the inputted characteristics